 Step 3: Keep building your network.
 Put in the effort to maintain solid relationships with colleagues and clients you already know, and keep expanding your circle.
 Make sure you tell everyone in your network about your new venture as a consultant so they can help spread the word.
 You never know who will help you snag your first gig!

 Step 4: Lay the groundwork for your business.
 Being a successful consultant takes more than just being great at what you do: it takes good business sense as well.
-How will you handle billing and expenses?
+How will you handle billing and expenses (perhaps with a consulting billable hours template)?
 Will you charge by the hour?
 By project?
-What will your taxes be like?
 Do you need office space?
 What's the best way to keep records?
 How will you cover health insurance for yourself and your family?
-The time to answer these questions is now, not when you're staring down a pile of Urgent notice! letters.
+Is there a sales tax on professional services in your region?
+The time to answer these questions is now, not when you're staring down a pile of urgent notice letters.

 Step 5: Create a financial lifeline.
 Because it's common for project management consultants to be paid monthly, you’ll need a reserve of savings to last you those first several months while you’re lining up work and still in the midst of completing your first projects.
 8-12 months of living expenses is a good savings guideline.

 Step 6: Nail down the logistics.
 Figure out the nuts and bolts of how you’re going to organize all your work.
 What tools will you use to track your current clients, potential clients, ongoing and completed projects?
 How will you stay connected with your project team and stakeholders, especially when you're not on-site?
 Find a cloud project management software that you like and compliments the way you work — just make sure it’s easy to invite outside partners to access certain projects while keeping your other information private.